 Use YouTube or Spotify to discover music from far away shores and get your groove on in your living room.
 Think reggae from the Caribbean, K-Pop from Korea, Bush Music from Australia – the musical world is literally your oyster!

-And that’s a wrap – 17 ways to ‘Travel’ at home without leaving your living room!
+And that’s a wrap – 20+ ways to ‘Travel’ from home without leaving your living room!
 We hope you like our ideas and can find a few ways to keep yourself busy, occupied and productive during these times of required self-isolation and social avoidance due to Corona Virus.

 We wish everyone a speedy recovery – be it their physical or mental health, their business and income, or anything that they need to get back to a version of normal that makes you happy.